janekzimoch/Using_Kafka_with_ML_model/README.md

 ### How to use
 cd to <code>Classifier/</code>  and from the command line run: \
 <code>python main.py</code> - to train and evaluate model \
-or <code>python main.py --dont-train</code> - to just to evaluate on most recently saved model.
+or <code>python main.py --dont-train</code> - to just evaluate on most recently saved model.
 ### Structure
 This directory contains scripts and classes needed to train, evaluate, and use a simple Classifier model.
 This is a minimal example of how i build, test, and validate my machine learning models.
 The structure is as follows: \
 Classifier: \